 VII.
-Budget 1 G1.B1.S1.A1 Teachers will attend a school-based professional development on data analysis. \$0.00 2 G1.B1.S1.A2 Teachers will meet in departments to identify level 1 and 2 students and discuss ways to differentiate instruction. \$0.00 3 In preparation for the new assessments and standards participants will collaborate on ways to incorporate and implement text-based reading and writing to support ELL students. \$0.00 4 G1.B2.S1.A2 The ESOL Coordinator will facilitate cross curricular professional development to provide information on best practices and effective teaching strategies for ELL students. \$0.00 Total: \$0.00
+Budget 1 G1.B1.S1.A1 Teachers will attend a school-based professional development on Mathematics knowledge skills and implementation \$0.00 2 G1.B1.S1.A2 Teachers will meet in departments to identify level 1 and 2 students and discuss ways to differentiate instruction. \$0.00 3 G1.B2.S1.A1 In preparation for the new assessments and standards participants will collaborate on ways to incorporate and implement text-based reading and writing, as well as math strategies to support the ELL population. \$0.00 4 G1.B2.S1.A2 The ESOL Coordinator will facilitate cross curricular professional development to provide information on best practices and effective teaching strategies for ELL students. \$0.00 Total: \$157,600.00